kylechui/obelisk/UCLA/CS 118/Network Performance.md

   - Delay (msec)
     - Four sources of delay:
       - Node processing: checking for bit errors, determining output link
-      - Transmission of the packet: link bandwidth / packet length
+      - Transmission of the packet: packet length / link bandwidth
       - Propagation of the packet: physical length of link / propagation speed in medium
       - Queueing: number of packets in queue $\cdot$ transmission time per packet

+## Packet Switching: Store-and-Forward

+- The entire packet must arrive at the router before it can start to be transmitted to the next link